Skip to Main Content

 Note that although you can enter personal author names in direct ("Firstname Lastname") or indirect ("Lastname, Firstname") order, it's best to always use indirect order, as this is the convention used by most indexing tools (e.g., Library databases, PubMed, Google Scholar) when you export citation data from them into your EndNote library.

-While the EndNote 20 desktop app contains the same functionality as prior versions, the user interface has undergone a major overhaul.
+The EndNote 21 desktop app looks the same as EndNote 20, which represented a major overhaul of the user interface.
 Here are some sources that highlight different aspects of what's new: